-Read the 4 steps to "Peace with God" to discover the love God has for you, and the salvation He offers.
+Read the four steps to peace with God to discover the love God has for you, and the salvation He offers.

 Watch "Baptism: Questions & Answers," a message by Pastor Rob.

-The Study Guide: "A Look at Baptism" should be prayerfully walked through and completed as your prepare your heart for baptism.
+The Baptism Study Guide should be prayerfully walked through and completed as you prepare your heart for baptism.
 Please use the link below to complete and submit your study guide electronically.
 If you desire to submit a hard copy, please download the PDF version below, or pick up a hard copy at the Welcome Center during Sunday services.
 Your study guide will be returned to you following your baptism.
 Review any questions you have throughout the study with your baptizing pastor during your one-on-one.

 Download and read the guidelines regarding the preparation of your personal testimony, as well as what to expect during the baptism process.